- Category

 How Ukraine’s Military Uses French CAESAR Howitzers to Counter Russian Assaults

-French self-propelled artillery systems CAESAR have been actively used by Ukraine’s Armed Forces for over a year in the fight against Russian troops.
+French self-propelled artillery systems CAESAR have been actively used by Ukraine’s Armed Forces for over a two years in the fight against Russian troops.
 In an interview, Commander of CAESAR self-propelled artillery unit with the call sign “Khrom” discussed the strategic role of these howitzers and their advantages on the frontlines.

 Over the past two years, CAESAR has proven itself as an essential tool for Ukrainian forces, contributing significantly to the defense efforts in the Zaporizhzhia region and the eastern front.